ggarciagrau/learning-cplusplus/readme.md

 `rand` is for generating random numbers.
 `srand` is for setting a seed for the rand function.
 `time` returns the current timestamp.
 If the number is 0, returns the value, otherwise it should receive a pointer to a `time_t` object to store the value in int.

+## Arrays
+C++ arrays come from C arrays.
+C arrays are which are very primitive and simple.
+Arrays in C doesn't have bound checking, so you can access to any numeric index without having an out of bounds exception unlike Java (but you'd be accessing some random ram address).
+This is a design decision (`it's a feature, not a bug!`) because accessing an index out of bounds is considered a non defined behaviour.
+Moreover it follows the C principle `don't pay for what you don't use`, if the code is correct, you shouldn't be forced to use a bound-checking system.

+Accessing to out of bounds indexes works in the following way:
+- Define an array of X of N positions.
+- C only stores the address of the first element, let's say 0x1000.
+- When you access the first element, C will search the 0x1000 adress.
+The array starts at 0x1000 and the first element goes from 0x1000 to 0x1003 (4 bytes).
+- When you want to access the second elment (let's wonder that it's an integer array) will calculate the address of the next elemnt, i.e, it'll sum 4 bytes to the original address, 0x1004.

+C accesses raw the start address and calculates where the index should be located, even if it's out of bounds.